Superbi

-Superbi is the tenth and final album by the British group the Beautiful South, released on 15 May 2006 by SonyBMG.
-The album entered the British chart at No. 6 before dropping to No. 20 and No. 37 in its second and third weeks respectively.
+Superbi is the tenth and final studio album by the English group the Beautiful South, released on 15 May 2006 by Sony BMG.
+The album entered the British chart at No. 6 before dropping to No. 20 and No. 37 in its second and third weeks, respectively.
 It was released before their split on 30 January 2007.
 The album was produced by the former Tears for Fears keyboard player Ian Stanley.